Human Remains Detection, Tracking / Trailing, Area Search, Narcotics, Patrol and Therapy Dog Instructor / Evaluator

 Rex picked up an odor from the suspects and led Jason and his back-up officer into the wooded swamps behind a housing community.
 As the team entered the swamp, the two suspects jumped up and ran.
 The backup officer and Jason sank to their waists in mud.
 Rex was deployed to perform a bark and hold on one of the suspects who was still trying to flee, but was in sight of Jason and other officers.
 Rex escorted the suspect back to the location where he was taken into custody.
 The team then relocated to the other side of the swamp, where Jason located a set of footprints and presented them to Rex.
 As a result, Rex was able to locate the second subject hiding in some brush.

 Rex is a dual-purpose Malinois, certified through NAPWDA, NNDDA and NOCSAR, and is an outstanding partner that finished out his last year at Springfield P.D. with Jason.
 Rex located multiple burglary suspects on tracks, located several articles, and had an amazing narcotic record.
 After Jason retired Rex and Marlin from law enforcement work, he trained Springfield Police Department’s replacement canine, Blitz.
 Jason worked with Blitz for a year before he left the agency to work with another experienced handler.
 Blitz was picked up from an agency who was in the process of shutting down and was over-the-top aggressive.
-I went to the kennels where he was housed and worked with him, finding him to have a good foundation in narcotics but poor socialization skills.
+He went to the kennels where he was housed and worked with him, finding him to have a good foundation in narcotics but poor socialization skills.

 He was brought home where he started with the basics of obedience and worked his way up to become a strong confident canine, certified under Jan Scofield in Titusville.
 Blitz (GSD) was certified through NAPWDA and NNDDA as a dual-purpose canine.
 The same day he returned home from his certifications, Blitz made his first narcotics arrest and set up for a search warrant based on his findings.
 During Jason’s year of working with Blitz and his continued training to become a strong dual-purpose patrol dog, they encountered many obstacles.